-This project comprises 4 exploration licenses (380km) located in the Midwest Iron Province of Western Australia.
+This project comprises 4 exploration licenses (380km2) located in the Midwest Iron Province of Western Australia.

-The licenses are subject to the Jackson Iron Ore Joint Venture Agreement ("JIOJVA") which was entered into during the current year, between PepinNini Minerals Limited (40% and Manager) ("PepinNini"), Jackson Minerals Pty Ltd (20%), a fully owned subsidiary of FEL ("Jackson") and Grosvenor Gold Pty Ltd (40%).
+The licenses are subject to the Jackson Iron Ore Joint Venture Agreement ("JIOJVA") which was entered into during 2011, between PepinNini Minerals Limited (40% and Manager) ("PepinNini"), Jackson Minerals Pty Ltd (20%), a fully owned subsidiary of FEL ("Jackson") and Grosvenor Gold Pty Ltd (40%).
 The tenements are prospective for DSO hematite deposits covering the Robinson Range Formation.